 Although school swimming is a compulsory part of the National Curriculum, 23% of children leave primary school unable to swim 25 metres unaided.
 For some children, if they don’t learn to swim at school, they will never learn this important lifesaving skill.

-To help you comply with national curriculum requirements, we have developed a free interactive resource with Swim England.
-This resource gives you an introduction to School Swimming and Water Safety, including guidance on training, standards and a summary of the core aquatic and safe self-rescue skills that all pupils should achieve.
+To help schools comply with national curriculum requirements, we have developed a free interactive resource with Swim England.
+This resource gives an introduction to School Swimming and Water Safety, including guidance on training, standards and a summary of the core aquatic and safe self-rescue skills that all pupils should achieve.

 Our NCTP courses are:

-Will equip the holder with the skills needed to actively assist and support a more qualified teacher to deliver school swimming lessons.
+Develops the skills needed to actively assist and support a more qualified teacher to deliver school swimming lessons.

 Develops the skills needed to plan, deliver and evaluate session plans in line with the national curriculum.